Anchor Barn Door Hardware

 Metal barn doors are slightly less popular than wooden doors, and can cost between $300 to $3,000 depending on the type and design.
 In general, aluminum doors are usually the most affordable, whereas materials like iron and steel are more expensive.

 Metal barn doors have the benefits of being durable, and low maintenance.
 Unlike wooden doors, you can basically forget they are there.
-However, they will require some sturdy hardware to keep them up, and are generally more expensive than most wooden doors.
+However, they will need strong hardware to support them.
+They are usually more expensive than most wooden doors.

 Installation Cost: $200 - $500